zaklaus/Void3D/Docs/VehicleSetup.md

 ## Modeling process

-Model your bodywork and wheels in 3DS MAX and export bodywork only to `models\vehicles\<car_name>\scene.i3d`, make sure your wheels are exported as a separate model we will refer to later.
+Model your bodywork and wheels in 3DS MAX and export bodywork to `models\vehicles\<car_name>\scene.i3d`, make sure your wheels are exported as a separate model we will refer to later.

 ## Dummy setup